Anne is a self-proclaimed crazy cat lady and adopted an FIV+ cat.

 Honestly, as precious as kittens are, they get kind of tiring!
 They're little balls of energy that are either playing hard or sleeping hard with no middle ground; they're not often calm enough to sit placidly with you, plus they need to be litter-trained and require a lot of attention.
 (Again, not discouraging adopting of ANY kind!)
 Adult cats are a bit calmer, a bit more like a companion or friend than a baby you need to constantly watch over.

 I'm going to take it a step further and say: Adopt older cats and dogs.
-Kittens and puppies require constant attention, and while I'm not as familiar with dogs, cats can live from 18-20, sometimes older.
-Many of the adult cats that get ignored in shelters may have a good ten or more years in them and it's sad to think they have to spend their long lives in a shelter.
-(Not dissing shelters—they do AMAZING work and I've volunteered at many.
+Kittens and puppies require constant attention, and while I'm not as familiar with dogs, cats can live from 18–20, sometimes older.
+Many of the adult cats that get ignored in shelters may have a good ten or more years in them, and it's sad to think they have to spend their long lives in a shelter.
+(I'm not dissing shelters—they do AMAZING work, and I've volunteered at many.
 But a life amongst many other cats, in and out of cages, instead of in the familiar, comforting environment of a forever-home, is undoubtedly stressful.)

 In fact, older cats make perfect companions for people who want a pet but don't have the energy to constantly play with or entertain it, such as an elderly person or a college student.
 I'm gone a lot of the day at work, and when I get home, I like to relax.